← BACK TO PROCEDURES

 What we coordinate.

-If you want to talk to Mara about an implant case, here's what we do for you: vetted clinic shortlist (typically 2-3 options), video consults with each, written treatment plan based on your X-rays, hotel booking close to the clinic, airport transfers, daily clinic-to-hotel transfers when needed, WhatsApp specialist support throughout the trip, and a US-based dentist contact for post-trip follow-up.
+If you want to talk to Mara about an implant case, here's what we do for you: vetted clinic options matched to your case from our network, video consults with each, written treatment plan based on your X-rays, hotel booking close to the clinic, airport transfers, daily clinic-to-hotel transfers when needed, WhatsApp specialist support throughout the trip, and a US dentist contact for post-trip follow-up.
 You pay the clinic directly, not us.
 Our compensation is a referral fee from the clinic, paid only after you fly home happy.

 TALK TO MARA